nedludd0/binance-exchange-python-api/README.md

 - pleasant formatting for open orders
 - calculation in % of the quantities to sell
 - calculation in % of the quantities to buy
-- get symbol info
+- see symbol info
-- get system status
+- see system status
+- see symbol avg price & symbol mark price

 # Wallet Spot
 - submitting of **market orders**